Hi, I'm Joshua

 • Uniquely, it doesn't count words in foot/Endnotes

-And the kicker:
+But here's the real kicker:

 It counts links and Acroynms as separate words,